FlightSchool-io/security-skit-library/README.md

 # 🎭 Security Skit Library
 Architecting secure coding culture through teachable skits.
 Real Exploits.
 Teachable Moments. reproducible workflows.

 Welcome to the **Security Skit Library**—a legacy-grade onboarding system for exploit-aware remediation.
-Each module dramatizes a real-world vulnerability as a teachable scene, complete with annotated fixes, SOPs, and reusable artifacts.
-Real exploits.
-Teachable scenes.
-Reproducible remediation.

-Welcome to the **Security Skit Library**—a legacy-grade onboarding system for exploit-aware remediation.
 Each module dramatizes a real-world vulnerability as a teachable skit, complete with:

 🎬 Narrative-driven exploits that engage and educate